Content Marketing Metrics to Supercharge Your ROI

 3-the-click-through-rate

-When it comes to measuring your video success, engagement is the name of the game, just like on any other platform.
+When measuring your video success, engagement is the name of the game, just like on any other platform.
 And guess what?
 It’s not just about counting likes and comments but also diving deep into the details.

 Tracking the number of people who take action on your video, like leaving comments, sharing, and “hitting that like button,” is a smart move.
-It gives you a glimpse into how your audience is interacting with the content.
+It gives you a glimpse into how your audience interacts with the content.

 Social Media